64blit/xyz3d.js/docs/docs.md

         *   `XYZ3dConfig.camera.followMouse` **[Boolean][29]** Turns on or off camera movement based on hovering pointer position, only for desktop.
 Default is true.
         *   `XYZ3dConfig.camera.gyro` **[Boolean][29]** Turns on or off camera movement based on gyroscope movement, only for mobile.
         *   `XYZ3dConfig.camera.fov` **[String][30]** Controls camera fov, default is 30.
+        *   `XYZ3dConfig.camera.cameraFramePadding` **[String][30]** , Controls the amount of padding from the interactable elements to the sides of the display, to ensure all interactables of the current zone are always in frame, default is 1.
         *   `XYZ3dConfig.camera.postEffects` **[Object][28]** Controls post effects.

             *   `XYZ3dConfig.camera.postEffects.enabled` **[Boolean][29]** Turns on or off post effects.
 Default is true.